Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 interventions [@Elbel2011]; the productivity of a cashier if he is within eyesight of a highly productive cashier but not otherwise [@Mas2009].
 So it offers the potential to understand the effects of complex environmental inputs on human behavior.
-In addition, big data, by its very nature, enables us to study the tails of a distribution in a way that is not possible with small data.
+In addition, more data enables us to study the tails of a distribution in a way that is not possible with small data.
 Much of interest in human behavior is driven by the tails of the distribution---health care costs by small numbers of ill people [@stanton2006high], economic activity and